-A sunset departure for a guided night drive adventure is an ideal way to end your day.
-Night drives show a different side to the park and are your best chance of seeing the nocturnal wildlife, often the most sought after sightings!
+Departing at sunset for a guided night drive is an ideal way to end your day.
+Night drives show a different side to the park, offering the chance of seeing the park’s incredible nocturnal wildlife, often the most sought after sightings!

 Visitors need Yellow Fever inoculation certificates and are advised to contact their doctor or travel clinic at least eight weeks prior to travel for an up-to-date guidance on the vaccination requirements and health precautions.
 It is also recommended that travellers take appropriate medical insurance for their holiday.

 Pendjari is a malarial area and it is recommended that necessary precautions are taken to avoid getting bitten (insect repellents and long sleeves and trousers in the evenings and mornings).
 It is also advisable that visitors take prophylaxis medication prescribed by a health care professional.